johnrjj/jot/README.md

 yarn install
 ```

-To run the entire stack (frontend and backend).
-[Redis automatically connects to dev cloud instance].
+To run the entire stack (frontend and backend):

 ```
 yarn start
 ```

+Redis automatically connects to cloud dev instance.

 #### Backend